 Television work came Bruce’s way quite by accident as he told ATV Network in 1962.
 “I deputised for Dickie Henderson as a compare of a television show from the Prince Of Wales Theatre in London.
 Later another show in which I was a guest was under running and I was asked to ‘fill in’.
 I took my chance with both hands.
 When I came off they told me I had done over nine minutes, the time usually allotted to the top star.”

-ATV boss Val Parnell was so impressed with Forsyth he offered the newcomer a two week stint hosting top rating ITV variety slot Sunday Night at the London Palladium.
+ATV boss Val Parnell was so impressed with Forsyth he offered the newcomer a two-week stint hosting top-rating ITV variety slot Sunday Night at the London Palladium.
 Viewers took to Bruce and his contract was extended by a further eight weeks.
-By the late 1960s the star had hosted many other ATV produced programmes for ITV, including Saturday Show, New Look and his own series Bruce’s Show.
+By the late 1960s the star had hosted many other ATV-produced programmes for ITV, including Saturday Show, New Look and his own series Bruce’s Show with ABC Midlands.

 The programme followed the couple on holiday in Puerto Rico and at home in their luxury mansion on the Wentworth Golf Course in Surrey.
 They were joined during a critical time as Bruce seemed poised to put pen to paper on what might be one of his last big showbiz contracts: the presenter role on Series 8 of Strictly Come Dancing.